AI-vish/Image-processing-CV-/README.md

 # 🧠 Image Processing Techniques — Essentials for ML Engineers

 **Practice codes while I was exploring Digital Image Processing in my 3rd year of university.**
-This repository includes essential image processing and computer vision techniques that every Machine Learning Engineer should be familiar with.
+This repository includes essential image processing and computer vision techniques that are crucial for most ML tasks.

 ---